Generic Name: trastuzumab (tras-TOOZ-ue-mab)

 Use of trastuzumab may lead to serious heart problems, including heart failure.
-The risk may be greater in patients who use certain other medicines, such as anthracyclines (eg, doxorubicin) or cyclophosphamide, with trastuzumab.
+The risk may be greater in patients who use certain other chemo medicines (eg, daunorubicin, doxorubicin, epirubicin, idarubicin, mitoxantrone).
+The risk may also be greater in patients who use them after getting trastuzumab.
 Your doctor will perform heart function tests before you start trastuzumab and periodically while you use it.
 Contact your doctor right away if you develop signs of heart problems, such as chest pain; irregular heartbeat; persistent cough; shortness of breath; sudden, unexplained weight gain; or swelling of the hands, ankles, or feet.

 Some patients have experienced serious and sometimes fatal infusion reactions and lung problems with trastuzumab.
 This usually occurred during administration of the medicine or within 24 hours after the dose.
 Tell your doctor right away if you develop swelling of the mouth, face, lips, tongue, or throat; fainting; rash; severe dizziness or light-headedness; new or worsening shortness of breath or trouble breathing; unusual hoarseness; or wheezing.

 Trastuzumab may cause serious harm to the fetus or loss of the unborn baby if used during pregnancy.
 Discuss any questions or concerns with your doctor.